Music Lessons for Kids, Teens, and Adults in Rhode Island

 Jeff Deegan: (bass, piano, guitar) – holds a BA in Music from Berklee College of Music.
 He served 27 years as a musician with the US Navy Band & the Navy’s premier 18-piece jazz ensemble.
 Jeff performed and was the leader & musical director for several groups performing before the nation’s highest-ranking military and civilian leaders.
 He produced and performed on 11 nationally distributed recording projects, and thousands of concerts nationwide and abroad.
 After retiring from the Navy Band Jeff became Director of the School of Music for a K-12 private school in Waldorf, MD.
 More than Music has been very fortunate for many years to have Jeff sharing his knowledge and love of music with hundreds of students and sending talented new musicians out into our community.

-Raffi Donoian: (guitar, piano) – holds a BM in Classical Guitar Performance from the University of Rhode Island.
+Raffi Donoian: (guitar, piano) – holds a MM in Classical Guitar Performance from the University of Rhode Island.
 Raffi has taught at the Wheeler School where he assumed various roles including directing guitar and handbell ensembles, teaching general music to first grade students, and was even recognized as one of the distinguished teachers of the U.S. Presidential Scholars Program in 2017.
 Check out Raffi's website for more information: www.raffidonoianmusic.com

 Dennis Hughes: (piano, keyboard) – earned his BA in Jazz Composition and Arranging from Berklee College of Music.
 He is the leader and keyboard player of the popular local band, Brass Force.
 He works as a freelance keyboardist all over New England.
 Dennis was the very first teacher to be hired at More than Music back in 1988 and he has been teaching all styles of piano and keyboard to members of our community ever since.
 Many of his students have continued their education in music and gone on to become very talented musicians themselves.
 Amongst these students, several have achieved the piano seat in Rhode Island’s All State Jazz band.